 Our Recovery and Resiliency Work

 Since 2017, Hispanic Federation has played a leading role supporting Local communities in Puerto Rico, Florida, and the Dominican Republic respond and recover from natural disasters, oftentimes becoming a first responder in times of crisis before government intervention.
 Most importantly, HF’s work does not start and end with recovery work.
-Instead, we are committed to the long-term resiliency and empowerment of communities across Puerto Rico, Florida, and the Dominican Republic.
-You can explore this work directly below.
+Instead, we are committed to the long-term resiliency and empowerment of the communities we support.

 Building a stronger and more resilient Puerto Rico